scottdware/panco/README.md

 Flags:
-  -d, --device string   Firewall or Panorama device to connect to -e, --export string   Name of the CSV file to export the session table to -f, --filter string   Filter string to include sessions only matching the criteria -h, --help            help for sessions
+  -d, --device string   Firewall or Panorama device to connect to -f, --file string     Name of the CSV file to export the session table to -h, --help            help for sessions
-  -u, --user string     User to connect to the device as
+  -q, --query string    Filter string to include sessions that only matching the criteria -u, --user string     User to connect to the device as
 ```